In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 How long should you stay in Kunming?

 Two days should be enough to explore the main attractions within the city.
-If you have more time, you can add another few days to visit Jiaozi Snow Mountain and Stone Forrest.
+If you have more time, you can include a visit to Jiaozi Snow Mountain and Stone Forrest.

-Kunming can also be used as a starting point to explore the nearby towns of Mile (very underrated in my opinion) or Yiliang, famous for the tasty roast duck, beautiful cherry blossom in spring, and colorful rice fields.
+Kunming can also be used as a starting point to explore the nearby towns of Mile (very underrated, in my opinion) or Yiliang, famous for the tasty roast duck and beautiful cherry blossom in spring.

 Here are some ideas for a 4-day trip to Kunming.